BaiShuanghao/bsh.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Domain Adaptation
+  - Domain Adaptation / Domain Gneralization
-  - Domain Gneralization
+  - Foundation Models
   - Robotics

 # Education to show in About widget